Elbasvir / GrazoprevirBrand Name: Zepatier Other Names: ELB / GRZ Drug Class: Opportunistic Infections and Coinfections

 - If you have had or are waiting for a liver transplant.

-- If you take any of the following medicines: cobicistat, efavirenz, etravirine, nevirapine, or any HIV protease inhibitors.
+- If you take any of the following medicines: cobicistat, efavirenz, etravirine, nevirapine, or any HIV inhibitors.

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take tablets.

 - If you are pregnant or plan to become pregnant.
 Whether elbasvir/grazoprevir can harm an unborn baby is unknown.
 Talk to your health care provider about possible risks with taking elbasvir/grazoprevir when pregnant.
 Sometimes elbasvir/grazoprevir is taken with the HIV medicine ribavirin.
 Ribavirin may cause birth defects or death of an unborn baby.
 Pregnant women and men whose partners are pregnant should not use elbasvir/grazoprevir with ribavirin.
 Women should also not become pregnant for 6 months after they stop taking ribavirin or for 6 months after their male partners stop taking ribavirin.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you are infected with HIV.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Elbasvir/grazoprevir may affect the way other medicines or products work, and other medicines or products may affect how elbasvir/grazoprevir works.
 Ask your health care provider if there are interactions between elbasvir/grazoprevir and the other medicines you take.

 Ask your health care provider about possible side effects from elbasvir/grazoprevir.
 Your health care provider will tell you what to do if you have side effects.